|

 resources and preparing material for performance works on the subject

-of Bodybased Activism. our research will explore topics including
+of Bodybased Activism.
+Our research will explore topics including

 "the body as home," "the expressivity of health,"

-and creation of a "wellness curriculum." there will be
+and creation of a "wellness curriculum."
+There will be

-a public showing of our material on Thursday, October 11th. stay
+a public showing of our material on Thursday, October 11th.
+Stay

 tuned for finished works to come!

-special thanks to the University of Utah modern dance department
+Special thanks to the University of Utah modern dance department

 for their generosity in funding this important work.

-date/time: october 6-12, 2007
+date/time: October 6-12, 2007

-public showing, thursday october 11th, at the Zen Dome on Marrowstone
+Public Showing, Thursday october 11th, at the Zen Dome on Marrowstone

 location: The BCollective, Marrowstone Island,